seedvault-app/seedvault/doc/README.md

     ┗━━━━━━━━━┻━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┛
 ```

-When writing app data or apps to backup storage,
+When writing to the repository,
-the authenticated associated data (AAD) contains the backup version as the only byte
+the authenticated associated data (AAD) of each file contains the backup version as the only byte
-(to prevent downgrade attacks) as it would otherwise not be authenticated.
+(to prevent downgrade attacks) to ensure it is also authenticated.
 Other data is not included as renaming and swapping out files is made impossible
-by their file name being the content hash.
+by their file name starting with the content hash (which must be checked when reading).

 ## Content-defined chunking